 Let us start with the simplest solution to rectify the problem.
 Suppose you entered some web address on the search bar.
 Upon pressing enter, Google Chrome showed you a message saying “your connection is not private” or “privacy error”.

 Just try to refresh the page first.
-We know that this solution is too obvious, but we have to include this tip, as it works most of the time.
+We know this solution is too obvious, but we must include this tip, as it works most of the time.
 Sometimes, the connection between your browser and the SSL certificate of that website does not work properly.
 Therefore, refreshing the page can solve this problem right away.

 Do not use Public Wi-Fi